gieart87/cisdi-gosimplecms/README.md

 #### Run the application server
 `go run main.go` or `go run main.go --mode=serve`

+## Updating Tag Score Relationship
+Since the scoring flow is a heavy process, then we provide CLI command to run the process

+`go run main.go --mode=score`

 ## API Documentation
 Open this url: `http://localhost:8080/swagger/index.html` on your browser